MicrosoftDocs/memdocs/sccm/core/clients/manage/inventory/introduction-to-software-inventory.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 Use software inventory to collect information about files on client devices.
 Software inventory can also collect files from client devices and store them on the site server.
-Software inventory is collected when you select the **Enable software inventory on clients** setting in client settings, where you can also schedule the operation.
+Software inventory is collected when you select the **Enable software inventory on clients** setting in client settings.
+You can also schedule the operation in client settings.

-After software inventory is enabled and the clients run a software inventory cycle, the client sends the information to a management point in the client's site.
+After you enable software inventory and the clients run a software inventory cycle, the client sends the information to a management point in the client's site.
 The management point then forwards the inventory information to the Configuration Manager site server, which stores the information in the site database.

  There are a few ways to view software inventory data: